 Budapest Metro: description, lines, map, opening hours, ticket prices 2024.
 How to use, whether it is possible to save money, fines for stowaway travel.
 Do metro trains run to Budapest airport, what stations are located near the main attractions of the Hungarian capital – in practical material of good Time for Trip.

 Obviously, many travelers don’t care whether there is a metro in the Hungarian capital, Budapest, or not.
-Because they come to this city on the banks of Danube, primarely hoping to walk visiting its famous attractions.
+Because they come to this city on the banks of Danube, primarily hoping to wander the streets seeing its famous attractions.

-However, with proper use, the subway can greatly facilitate the difficult task of exploring a major European capital.
-Because you will be able to plan long routes that are simply impossible to complete in a short period of time!
+However, with proper use, the subway can greatly facilitate the difficult task of exploring one of a major European capitals.
+Because you will be able to plan long routes that are simply impossible to walk in a short period of time!